sclarkstone/milestoneProject2/README.md

     * put api keys and urls in const at top of file
     * map markers - put as a loop inside the function
     * clear the api error on click so it hides it until relevant again.
+    * clear any error messages displayed on successful event listner click and city selection.

 * Homepage
     * hero image width too small for larger screen sizes.